 Get visiting information here.

-After our tour, we detoured to the castle’s 34-meter-high tower.
-It was built on the foundations of a previous castle.
-With no one around to police our photography, we braved the rainy weather and trudged up its 206 steps to the open-air balcony.
-Our efforts rewarded us with an unforgettable 360° view of the town and surrounding countryside.
+With no one around to police our photography, we braved the rainy weather and trudged up 206 steps to the tower’s open-air balcony.
+Our reward was an unforgettable 360° view of the town and surrounding countryside.

 Church of St. Moritz